zmahfuz0613/react-components-functional/readme.md

 The JSX creates a heading with 'Hello World!'.
 * Your component reads this and renders a "Hello World!" heading.

-> React can be written without JSX.
+> React can be written without JSX, or with other syntax alternatives.
 If you want to learn more, [check out this blog post](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/).

-## Virtual DOM (5 min / 11:25)
+## Virtual DOM (5 min / 1:25)

 You may have noticed that our `src/index.js` code mentions ReactDOM.
 ReactDOM doesn't refer to the same DOM we know.
 Instead, it refers to a Virtual DOM.
 The Virtual DOM is a key piece of how React works.